JonathanAaron3005/Thrifty/README.md

 4. Clone this repository.
 5. Open command prompt in the cloned directory (where **package.json** is located) and run `npm install`.
 6. Create a [Cloudinary](https://cloudinary.com/) account and create a new environment in clodinary.
 Then look for Cloud Name, API Key, and API Secret.
-7. Make a .env file, then set these values:
+7. Make a .env file, then set these values: <br>
 CLOUDINARY_CLOUD_NAME=your_cloud_name <br>
 CLOUDINARY_KEY=your_API_key <br>
 CLOUDINARY_SECRET=your_API_Secret <br>